Saric-Group/lammps_multistate_rods/README.md

     ```
     pip install numpy pyquaternion
     ```
     * scipy and matplotlib are necessary for some tools, but not for the library itself (I think)

-2. LAMMPS built with the rigid, molecule and python modules (I also suggest mc, opt, misc and user-misc, just in case):
+2. LAMMPS built with the rigid, molecule and python modules (I also suggest installing mc, opt, misc and user-misc modules, just in case):
     ```
     cd <LAMMPS_dir>/src
     make no-all # can't harm to clean, purge and package-update beforehand...
-    make yes-rigid yes-molecule yes-python
+    make yes-rigid yes-molecule yes-python # yes-opt yes-misc yes-user-misc yes-mc
     make -j4 serial mode=shlib LMP_INC="-DLAMMPS_EXCEPTIONS"
-    make install-python #this is redundant, but again, can't harm
+    make install-python
     ```
-    * It would be best to use the **develop** branch of my fork of the LAMMPS project:
+    * It would be best to use the *develop branch* of my fork of the LAMMPS project:
         ```
         git clone -b develop https://github.com/erozic/lammps.git <LAMMPS_dir>
         ```
         Currently it contains the `cosine/squared` pair style that is not yet in the standard LAMMPS distribution, along with the `lammps_get_pe` library function (that will never be included in standard LAMMPS) and possibly some other non-essential things.
-All in all, the library should work with the official LAMMPS (8 Feb 2019 last I checked), but not optimally and with reduced capabilities and I don't guarantee it and I strongly suggest using the develop branch of my LAMMPS fork.
+All in all, the library should work with the official LAMMPS (8 Feb 2019, last I checked), but not optimally and with reduced capabilities and I don't guarantee it and I strongly suggest using the develop branch of my LAMMPS fork.